Ultimate Beginner’s Guide to Remote Astrophotography

 Selecting the Right Files

-- Target Selection: Choose the celestial object you’re interested in from the available data.
-We recommend that you download each day invidiously or that you sync by target through the nextcloud sync too.
-If you attempt to sync the entire system, be ready for 100s of gigabytes of data as well as nightly updates of 10-30gb!
+• Target Selection: Start by choosing the celestial object you wish to explore from the available data.
+We recommend downloading each day individually or syncing by target through the Nextcloud sync tool.
+Be prepared for large data volumes if you attempt to sync the entire system, as it can amount to hundreds of gigabytes with nightly updates ranging from 10-30GB!

-- Necessary Files: Ensure you download the corresponding light frames and all relevant calibration files (darks, flats, bias).
-You can always keep local copies of darks, bias and flats since they are used for long periods.
-In fact, if you process your images with PixInsight or Siril, you can save your integrated calibration files and re-use them to reduce integration time.
+• Necessary Files: Ensure you download the corresponding light frames and all relevant calibration files (darks, flats, bias).
+It’s a good idea to keep local copies of darks, bias, and flats, as they can be used over extended periods.
+If you’re processing your images with PixInsight or Siril, you can save your integrated calibration files for reuse, which will help reduce integration time.

 Using Nextcloud Sync